codefresh-io/docs.codefresh.io/_docs/learn-by-example/golang/goreleaser.md

 {% endraw %}
 {% endhighlight %}

-More typically however you also need to provide a GIThub token so that github releases are also available.
+More typically however you also need to provide a GitHub token so that GitHub releases are also available.
 There are two ways to do that.

 ## Create a CI pipeline that compiles/releases Go